Environmental Living Program at Tomales Bay

 How many adults must attend the ELP overnight?

-The participation of parent aides is critical to a successful ELP overnight.
-A park staff member will welcome the class to the park site, but does not participate in the activities there.
-The teacher and parent aides are thus fully responsible for leading skills activities, supervising food preparation and ensuring the safety of the students while at Tomales Bay State Park.
+The participation of parent aides is critical to a successful ELP.
+A park staff member or volunteer will welcome the class to the park site, but does not participate in the activities there.
+The teacher and parent aides are thus fully responsible for general oversight, leading skills training, supervising food preparation and ensuring the safety of the students while at Tomales Bay State Park.
 A ratio of one adult per five students is recommended.
-More adults than this may detract from students’ ability to rely upon their own abilities.
-The ELP program depends on the support of teachers and parent aides, but is to be directed by the students themselves.
+The ELP program depends on the support of teachers and parent aides, but is to be directed by the students themselves once at the park.

-* Equipment and Materials: Obsidian for flintknapping; materials for basketry; pump drills; traditional stone mortar and pestle
+- Equipment and materials for basketry, pump drills, grinding (traditional stone mortar and pestle), cordage

-* Cooking supplies: A complete set of cookware and serving dishes is available at the site; firewood and charcoal will be provided
+- Cooking supplies: A complete set of cookware and serving dishes is available at the site

 What is supplied by schools?

-* Food (typically two lunches, one dinner and a breakfast) and consumable cooking supplies (i.e. tin foil, paper towels)
+- Food (typically two lunches, one dinner and a breakfast) and consumable cooking supplies (i.e. tin foil, paper towels, ice)

-* Sleeping equipment (sleeping bags, sleeping pads, tarps)
+- Sleeping equipment (sleeping bags, sleeping pads, tarps, tents)

 Whom do I contact for more information?